dram/trealla/docs/FEATURES.md

 	timestamp(-Usecs)           - get the useconds C-epoch
 	sleep(+Secs)                - yield for seconds (also hsleep/1 for hard-sleep)
 	delay(+Msecs)               - yield for milli-seconds (also hdelay/1 ...)
-	concat(+Atomic,...,-Atom)   - concatenates all atomics to atom or BLOB getline(-Atom)              - read a line into atom (CR and/or LF removed) getline(+S,-Atom)           - ... same but from file stream exists_directory(+Path)     - check if dir exists
+	getline(-Atom)              - read a line into atom (CR and/or LF removed) getline(+S,-Atom)           - ... same but from file stream
+	exists_directory(+Path)     - check if dir exists